Mix-Quant: Quantized Prefilling, Precise Decoding for Agentic LLMs

 Key Points

-- Introduces phase-aware quantization for agentic LLMs.
+- Mix-Quant leverages FP4 quantization for efficient agentic inference.

 📖 Reader Mode